phetsims/phet-info/checklists/code_review_checklist.md

  */
 ```

-For Line comments, the annotation can appear like this:
+- [ ] For Line comments, the annotation can appear like this:

 ```js
 // @public Adds a {function} listener
 addListener: function( listener ) { /*...*/ }
 ```

+- [ ] Now make sure every javascript property has a visibility annotation.
+Two of the most common publicly accessible
+members for PhET are properties and functions.
+Here are some helpful regex to search for these declarations as PhET uses them.
 * Regex for property assignment like `x.y = something`: `[\w]+\.[\w]+\s=`
 * Regex for function declarations: `[\w]+: function\(`

-**Math Libraries**
+#### **Math Libraries**

 - [ ] Check that `dot.Util.roundSymmetric` is used instead of `Math.round`. `Math.round` does not treat positive and negative numbers symmetrically, see https://github.com/phetsims/dot/issues/35#issuecomment-113587879.
 - [ ] `DOT/Util.toFixed` or `DOT/Util.toFixedNumber` should be used instead of `toFixed`.
 JavaScript's `toFixed` is notoriously buggy.
 Behavior differs depending on browser, because the spec doesn't specify whether to round or floor.